 At a higher elevation, either bamboo or Hagenia-Hypericum zones replace the forest.
 These then give way to an Ericacious belt and ultimately, Afro-alpine habitat.

 Mammals inhabiting the park are Blue and Golden monkey, Black-fronted duiker and African golden cat.
-Aside from various walks on offer here - varying from easy forest walks during which guests can search for the abundant and diverse birdlife which here include many of the sought-after ARE's (Albertine Rift Endemics such as the Rwenzori turacou), there are longer and more challenging hikes such as those to summit Mt Muhabura and Mt Sabyinyo.
+Aside from various walks on offer here - varying from easy forest walks during which guests can search for the abundant and diverse birdlife which here include many of the sought-after ARE's (Albertine Rift Endemics such) as the beautiful Rwenzori (painted) turacou, there are longer and more challenging hikes such as those to summit Mt Muhabura and Mt Sabyinyo.
 The latter marks the intersection of the borders of Uganda, Rwanda, and DR Congo and the point at which Mgahinga Gorilla National Park, Parc National des Volcans, and Parc National des Virunga, converge.

 Guests can enjoy a (challenging) morning walk from the wonderful Mount Gahinga Lodge in search of a group of habituated Golden monkeys in the lower bamboo zone of the national park.
 Keen birders and nature enthusiasts can venture deep into Mt.
 Sabinyo’s gorge.
 The trail takes you through a variety of montane habitats during its ascent, from former farmland and montane heath, bamboo, and Afro-alpine moorland.
 Along the trail which leads to the border with DR Congo, birders can seek out the liks of Doherty’s bush-shrike and Variable sunbird.